Jennifer Kay Group

 - ATOC Ph.D. candidate and Kay group member Vineel Yettella awarded a 2017 CIRES Graduate Student Research Award for his prediction work using the CESM Large Ensemble (joint with ATOC Professor Jeff Weiss).
 Congrats Vineel!!

-- Lucy Rieves (CU Undergraduate) will join the Kay group for the summer through the UROP program.
-Lucy's summer research will focus on understanding the impacts of climate change on agriculture in the United States.
+- Lucy Rieves (CU Undergraduate) joined the Kay group for the summer through the UROP program.
+Lucy's summer research focused on understanding the impacts of climate change on agriculture in the United States.
 Welcome Lucy!!